 Search engine optimization (SEO) is what you do to get more traffic.

-Do SEO right and you’ll flag the right cars off the highway to your sideroad shop.
+Do SEO right and you’ll flag the right cars off the highway to your roadside shop.
 Then it’s up to your content to convert those drivers into fans before they drive away completely happy with what they got. 🥳

 What Are Search Engines?

-Search engines work by crawling, indexing, and ranking your content, making it easy for searchers to find exactly what they’re looking for—relevant information.
+Search engines work by crawling, indexing, and ranking your content, making it easy for searchers to find exactly what they’re looking for—the most relevant information.

-- Quality/authority: is your content set up properly and do other sites with a high domain authority (DA) link to it?
+- Quality/authority: is your content set up properly on the page and do other sites with a high domain authority (DA) link to it (backlinks)?

 - User Experience: is your site designed cleanly, using white space?
 Is it easy to use and navigate?
-Are the Call-to-Action buttons obvious?
+Are the Call-to-Action (CTA) buttons obvious and meaningful?

-Do these things right and search engines show your snippet (title tag, meta tag, and URL) in a list of other snippets all competing for click attention.
+Do these things right and search engines show your snippet in a list of other snippets all competing for click attention after a search query.

-Your goal is always to win a sweet spot on the first page of SERP, ideally in one of the sought-after top three spots.
-Why?
-Because 65% of all clicks are won by the top three search results.
+Your goal is always to win a sweet spot on the first page of the SERP, ideally in one of the sought-after top three spots.

 Google is the goliath search engine.

-It is used by 9 out of 10 searchers.
-It’s overtaken the search engine world to such a huge extent that its name is synonymous with searching for something: “Why don’t you Google it?”
+It is used by 9 out of 10 searchers around the world.
+It has overtaken the search engine market to such a huge extent that its name is synonymous with searching for something: “Why don’t you Google it?”

 Bing includes Yahoo.
-It has 8% of the global search engine market share—about 1.8 billion searches a month (mostly affluent Americans)
+It has just over 4% of the global search engine market share—about 1.8 billion searches a month (mostly affluent Americans and gamers).

 Used by less than 1% of the global search market, Yandex is mainly used in Russia and surrounding countries.